arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 *****

 --{{3}}--
-This usually means the list of fields you're requesting.
+This usually means the list of fields or columns you're requesting.
 Putting each item on its own line is easier on the eyes and allows for much easier cut-and-paste to rearrange things.
 It also means you have space after each item of the list to add a comment if necessary.
+We'll talk more about adding comments a little later.

 {{4}}
 *****